Contents

 You’ll also have an opportunity to visit the famous Osteria Senz’Oste and capture its views before returning to Venice.

-On this eight-hour tour, learn about Prosecco with a certified sommelier small year as your tour guide.
+On this eight-hour tour, learn about Prosecco with a certified sommelier as your tour guide.

 You’ll stop at a rural trattoria for lunch made up of local foods.
 Then you’ll visit your second vineyard to learn about their family-run business and taste their wines.

-On this full-day Prosecco vineyard tour, you’ll experience not two beautiful wineries within the province of Treviso.
+On this full-day Prosecco vineyard tour, you’ll experience not one, but two beautiful wineries within the province of Treviso.

 After being picked up from your hotel in Venice, you’ll be driven up into the hills to glimpse the wine-making process.
 After learning about production at your first vineyard, you’ll taste a few glasses of the highest quality Prosecco Superiore DOCG with an aperitivo with local cured meats, cheeses, and bread.

-After you leave, you’ll stop for lunch at a local restaurant before pulling off Adam Vista at a vista to enjoy panoramic views of the Venetian hills.
+After you leave, you’ll stop for lunch at a local restaurant before pulling off at a vista to enjoy panoramic views of the Venetian hills.

 At your second winery, you’ll find yourself surrounded by the beautiful hills at a family-owned vineyard that has been handed down for generations before returning to Venice.